awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

       Port: 80
       Protocol: HTTP
 Outputs:
-  ServiceEndpoint:
+  ServiceEndpoint:         # output
     Description: The URL to access the service
     Value: !Sub "http://${PublicLoadBalancer.DNSName}"
 ```

-The following example AWS Proton pipeline infrastructure template provisions the pipeline infrastructure to support the service instances provisioned by [Example 4](#ag-proton-svc-cfn-example)\.
+In [Example 5](#ag-proton-pipeline-cfn-example), the AWS Proton pipeline IaC file provisions the pipeline infrastructure to support the service instances provisioned by [Example 4](#ag-proton-svc-cfn-example)\.

-## Example 5: AWS Proton service pipeline infrastructure template file<a name="ag-proton-pipeline-cfn-example"></a>
+## Example 5: AWS Proton service pipeline IaC file<a name="ag-proton-pipeline-cfn-example"></a>

 ```
 Resources: